Fexofenadine

 What is it?

-Fexofenadine (Telfast®) is a non-drowsy antihistamine which is used to treat hay fever, skin allergies and other allergic symptoms.
+Fexofenadine (Telfast®) is a non-drowsy antihistamine which is used to treat hay fever, skin allergies, and other allergic symptoms.

 Will my baby need extra monitoring?

 Most women will be offered a scan at around 20 weeks of pregnancy to look for birth defects as part of their routine antenatal care.
-Taking fexofenadine in pregnancy would not normally require extra monitoring of your baby.
+Using fexofenadine in pregnancy would not normally require extra monitoring of your baby.

 Are there any risks to my baby if the father has taken fexofenadine?